-- 27. Minister for Agriculture, Fisheries and Food - 28.
+- 27. Minister for Agriculture, Food and the Marine - 28.
 Making and review of action programme by the Minister - 29.
 Agency - 30.
 Local authorities - 31.
 Compliance with Data Protection Acts - 32.
 Certificate in relation to nutrient content of fertiliser - 33.
 Exemption for exceptional circumstances for research - 34.
 Transitional provisions